 When you match great resources with the artistry of locals in this country, the result is great handicrafts in the Philippines.
 Because regions in the Philippines differ in terms of products and cultures, they also come up with different handicrafts that are all impressive in terms of quality and artistry.
 Each handicraft is made with simple tools or just simply with creative hands, so you can be sure that the product is a labor of love.

-Handicrafts in the Philippines By Region
+Traditional Handiwork in the Philippines by Region

 Here are some handicrafts in the Philippines by region which you should definitely buy when visiting this captivating country.